MananGandhi1810/FluxGate/README.md

 - **Custom Deployment Scripts**: Allow developers to define custom deployment scripts for more complex deployment requirements.

 - **SSH Access**: Provide SSH access to servers for advanced users who require direct server access.

-- **Improved Monitoring**: Enhance monitoring capabilities with real-time metrics and alerts for better visibility.

 - **Scalability**: Implement a scalable architecture to handle large-scale deployments and increased traffic.